 - Some classes may require a webcam/microphone

 - (Students can download Office 365 from their student email)

 Some online courses require students to have their exams proctored by an approved proctor or proctoring services.
 This will be noted in the Class note sections of Campus Connection and can be viewed by potential students prior to enrolling in courses.
 This will also be stated in the course syllabus.
 The WSC Learning Commons proctors for WSC online students at no cost by appointment.

 Other outside proctors, including ProctorU may charge a fee to proctor exams, these fees may vary.
 Any cost associated with test proctoring is the responsibility of the student.

 Students Outside of North Dakota Interested in Online Programs from WSC state and federal laws require colleges and universities to be authorized to offer online degree programs in states other than their own.
 WSC is a member of the National Council for State Authorization Reciprocity Agreement (SARA).

-All states in blue fall under this agreement.
+All states in green fall under this agreement.
 If you have questions regarding anything on this page please contact Katie Wenke at 701.774.4594.